Where did it come from?

 Jewish Farmers in Russia

 Believing that the wealth of nations depended on agriculture and agreeing with the Polish leaders that as farmers Jews would be less “parasitical”.2 Czar Alexander I passed a law in 1804 allowing Jews to purchase land.
-Then he settled tens of thousands of these Jews in thirty-eight agricultural colonies in the southern Russian provinces of Kherson and Yekaterinoslav.3
+Then he settled tens of thousands of these Jews in thirty-eight agricultural colonies in the southern Russian provinces of Kherson and Yekaterinoslav.3 For more primary and historical resources on the story of the Russian colonies click here

 When the crops did not totally fulfill their promise, the Russian government enlisted Mennonite farmers in the “convert the Jews into farmers movement.”
 German Mennonites had been settling in Russia since the eighteenth century, when their compatriot, Czarina Catherine the Great, offered them religious freedom and financial incentives.
 By 1911, 104,000 Mennonites were farming on their own lands in southern Russia.
 In the mid-19th Century, the Russian government paid Mennonites to live as “model farmers” in the Jewish agricultural colonies and to teach in their schools.
 4.